mcguinlu/prevsci-data-sharing-exemplar/README.md

   * `Combined_data.xlsx` was created by merging the `RECAP_data.xlsx` and `External_data.xlsx`, and is used as the complete dataset from which composite variables are created using the `create_composite_variables.do` STATA do file.
 The crosswalk between the individual measures and the composite variables are described in more detail in `Stata Variable Crosswalk.xlsx`
   * `Debriefing Interview - Wave 1.xlsx`: contains qualitative reponses from "Wave 1" participants to the debriefing interview questions. _Note: the interview was only done for Wave 1 participants._

+IN addition, we provided a work example of programmatically creating a list of keywords for this project, using the `litsearchr` R package.
+All files related to this aspect can be found in the [`keyword_generation`](keyword_generation/) subfolder.

 ## Permanent contact about this data

 Rebeca L. Acabchuk, University of Connecticut, Institute for Collaboration on Health, Intervention, & Policy, Department of Psychological Sciences, United States.
 ORCID: [0000-0001-8254-2396](https://orcid.org/0000-0001-8254-2396)